Skip to main content

 • R52 Short stature – SHOX deficiency: Can be used to specifically test for this in patients with relatively mild disproportionate short stature, particularly affecting the forearms and lower legs.
 A Madelung deformity may or may not be present.

 • R104 Skeletal dysplasia: Should be considered if there is skeletal disproportion or a skeletal survey suggestive of primary bone pathology.
-This would typically be ordered with the involvement of a clinical geneticist or radiologist expert in skeletal dysplasias.
+This would typically be ordered with the involvement of a clinical geneticist or radiologist with expertise in skeletal dysplasias.

 • parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.